xaviervia/essays/philosophy/not-anti-natalism.md

 And now we are ready to address the final objection to the article, which is in a way the most powerful from a critical theory perspective, since it aims at the ideological context of the argumentation.

-## Romanticism and Rationalism
+## Romantic (or anti-rationalistic) counter argument

-Romanticism is, in this context, the belief that rationalism is simply not equipped to reach conclusions about the human experience (or complex animal experience for that matter).
-At the face of it, it sounds like such as perspective makes it simply impossible to have a discussion of the kind that we are having right now; however, the main insight of romanticism is not that rationality is useless, but rather that rationality as a method for experience analysis (Rationalism) is fundamentally incomplete.
+Romanticism is, in this context, the belief that rationalism is simply not equipped to analyze and react conclusions about the human experience (or complex animal experience in general).
+At the face of it, it sounds like such a perspective makes it simply impossible to have a discussion of the kind that we are having right now; however, the main insight of romanticism is not that rationality is useless, but rather that rationality as a method for experience analysis (Rationalism) is fundamentally incomplete.

 Rationalism is a belief system heavily inspired by the scientific method.
-After the great success of material science in giving material prosperity to human civilization based on the principles of empiricism and logical thinking, many people had the idea of following the same set of principles and using the same formal framework to analyze human experience in general.
+After the great success of material science in giving prosperity to civilization based on the principles of empiricism and logical thinking, many had the idea of following the same set of principles and using the same formal framework to analyze human experience as well.

-There is, however, a well known problem with this: the scientific method is concerned with objects deprived of intrinsic value, not because Science as an edifice posits that objects lack intrinsic value, but rather because it resulted rather effective to treat them that way when analyzing their behavior—inanimated objects, at the very least.
-But this postulate, namely:
+There is, however, a well known problem with this: the scientific method is concerned with objects deprived of intrinsic value.
+This is not because Science as an edifice posits that objects _lack_ intrinsic value, but rather because it resulted rather effective to _treat them_ that way.
+To the ends of understanding certain properties of the universe, thinking about it as a collection of value-free objects gave good results, and that made it stick.
+But you can see that this postulate, namely:

 > Objects lack intrinsic value

 …is not a logical conclusion that scientific analysis derived from observing the world.
-Quite the opposite: it is the **axiom** set at the base of the scientific method.
+Quite the opposite: it is the **axiom** that sits at the base of the scientific method.
 And axioms are just arbitrary rules in a formal system.
 They say nothing about the underlying structure of the universe.

+Let me stress this, because it is usually missed by people:

+> The fact that science is partially successful at predicting the behavior of the world working under the assumption that the reality is composed of objects that lack intrinsic value says _nothing_ about the underlying structure of reality.

+This does not mean that the knowledge generated by science is not useful, or that science itself it not worth pursuing: it just gives a context for it.
+While science is good at something, that something is what it was optimized for, not the all: and furthermore, thinking that science is by necessity good at everything is deeply unscientific.

-By necessity, a system of thought founded on the premise that reality is composed of objects with equivalent value applied to analysis of the human experience will jump straight into nihilism.
-But, and this is the core point here:
+This is important, because by logical necessity, a system of thought founded on the premise that reality is composed of objects with equivalent value, when used to analyze the human experience, will jump straight into nihilism.
+This is the core point here:

-> Nihilism, or the absence of inherent meaning in reality, is not a _conclusion_ of rationalism; it is it's foundational axiom.
+> Nihilism, or the absence of inherent meaning in reality, is not a _conclusion_ of rationalism; it is its foundational axiom.

 You can see how then any argumentation line that starts of purely rationalistic premises and reaches nihilistic conclusions can be fairly regarded with suspicion.
 Is this careful crafted step by step logical derivation of theorems that lead to a true judgement applicable to the universe at large?
-The fact that the argument is internally consistent with it's axiomatical framework only means that it is well formed: if the axioms upon which it lies are not connected with reality, there is no useful information embedded in it.
+The fact that the argument is internally consistent with its axiomatical framework only means that it is well formed: if the axioms upon which it lies are not connected with reality, there is no useful information embedded in it.

 I’ll jump right ahead and point out that I’m not saying this invalidates the argument, because saying so will also imply that nothing at all can be said about the human experience, which is not a position I subscribe to.
-Some people do in fact say that nothing at all can be said about human experience, and they either didn’t think long enough before speaking or are unfazed by paradoxes.
+Some people do in fact say that nothing at all can be said about human experience, and they either didn’t think long enough before speaking or they are unfazed by paradoxes.

 So what do I want to say?
-In a nugget, that all axiomatizations of the human experience that we know of light up different aspects of it and can probably help out in building a sufficiently useful description with which to communicate, but they certainly do not exhaust the possibilities of that experience, and more certainly so, no single axiomatization can possibly cover it.
+In a nutshell, that all axiomatizations of the human experience that we know of light up different aspects of it and can probably help out in building a sufficiently useful description with which to communicate, but they do not exhaust the possibilities of that experience.
+And even more certainly, no single axiomatization can possibly describe it.

 ## Conclusion

-The flaws in the argument do not automatically make it invalid; even within a wider framework for morality, being a truly moral person requires a deep understanding of nihilism in all its expressions, and why it is such a prevalent way of describing the world.
-I would be disappointed if I give the impression that I plan of discarding the argument with a slight of the hand, not taking it seriously, or if it seems that my counter arguments mean its train of argumentation is not worth pursuing.
+The flaws in the argument do not automatically make it invalid; even within a wider framework for morality, being a truly moral person requires a deep understanding of nihilism in all of its expressions.
+Being moral requires understanding nihilism is such a prevalent way of describing the world.
+I would be disappointed if this text gives the impression that I’m discarding the anti-natalist argument with a slight of the hand, not taking it seriously, or if it seems that my counter arguments mean its train of argumentation is not worth pursuing.
 The opposite is the truth.

 I do believe, however, that there are rational, scientific paths to overcoming it, while retaining some of its core insights.
-Those paths are rooted in redirecting the axis of utilitarianism from enjoyment-suffering to meaning-meaninglessness, in acknowledging the fact that wishing for non-existence is not viable from a biological or even ontological perspective and that the idea of meaninglessness is not a necessary conclusion, but rather more like a collective illusion given to us as a sort of price for material dominion.
+Those paths are rooted in:

+- Redirecting the axis of utilitarianism from enjoyment-suffering to meaning-meaninglessness (Value system shift)
+- Acknowledging the fact that wishing for non-existence is not viable from a biological or even ontological perspective (Anthropic principle)
+- Recognizing that meaninglessness is not a necessary conclusion of rational discourse, but rather more like a collective illusion that we received as a sort of price for material dominion (Romanticism)

 It seems to me that in way or the other, we are stuck with being.
+Non-being is not somewhere we can go.

-If that is the only option, we might as well find ways to do good within the boundaries of it.
+If being is the only option, we might as well find ways to do good within the its boundaries.
 Having children is our embodied expression of the belief that, even if we fail to find a way to make reality a paradise, they still have a chance to find it.
+Our moral imperative in that framework is to try as humanly possible that to give them the tools to achieve meaning and enjoyment, and to hope that they get to do it to a greater extent than we did.

 Humanity is a common project that did not start with you and me and will not end with you and me, so it is productive to think that wider frame, especially when evaluating existence.

 ---

+## Extra content
-Extra content: a couple of notes I have about the article that do not fit within the structure of the main thing:
+A couple of notes about the article that do not fit within the main body of the argumentation above:

 ### Death